 If you want a full technical review of the Fujifilm X100T, click here.

-After reading around a bit, I decided on the Canon G7X Mark II.
-This camera seems to be a favourite among vloggers because it has a flip-up screen, meaning you can watch from the front as you are filming.
+After some proper research, I decided on the Canon G7X Mark II.
+This camera seems to be the best travel video camera among vloggers because it has a flip-up screen, meaning you can watch from the front as you are filming.
 The screen is also a touch-screen which I really like, as it is easy to focus when shooting either stills or videos.
 The image quality remains stable when shooting even with video.
 It also has a time-lapse video function, which I really like as it adds a lot to videos in post-production.

 See the results:

 I got the GoPro Hero4 back in 2015, as a gift to myself for having quit smoking (don’t start, kids – nicotine is evil!), and because we were planning a big adventure trip to Panama and Costa Rica.
-It is still pretty much my favourite cam, even since I got the Canon G7X Mark II.
-I love it because it is super-tough and with the solid backdoor, it is also waterproof to 40m.
+It is still pretty much my favourite best small digital camera for travel, even since I got the Canon G7X Mark II.
+I love it because it is super-tough and with the solid backdoor.
+With this waterproof travel camera, you can even dive 40 meters deep without destroying it.
 It can shoot in 4k, meaning excellent video quality even when on the move.
 It also has a range of other photo and video shooting options, including time-lapse.
-All of these features plus its teeny-tiny size means it makes a great addition to our best cameras for travel photography.
+All of these features plus its teeny-tiny size means it makes a great addition to our top travel cameras.

 The accessory options are endless.
-GoPro have hundreds of their own branded accessories.
+GoPro has hundreds of its own branded accessories.
 Or, if you search on Amazon you can find a bewildering array of third-party accessories.
-After a couple of years of using it, I tend to default to a headstrap, wrist strap, small Joby tripod and a selfie stick.
+After a couple of years of using it, I tend to default to a head strap, wrist strap, small Joby tripod and a selfie stick.
 I find that between these three, I can manage to film in most circumstances I need.
-The tripod and selfie stick can also be doubled up for use with a smart phone if you have a mount.
-Multi-use accessories reduce packweight and are therefore great for travel photography.
+The tripod and selfie stick can also be doubled up for use with a smartphone if you have a mount.
+Multi-use accessories reduce pack weight and are therefore great for travelling with a camera.

-GoPro have since released the Hero5 model.
+GoPro have since released the Hero7 model.
 This offers a few upgrades such waterproof case without the need for additional housing, and a touchscreen as standard.
 The touchscreen is a fairly valuable addition, as for the Hero4 you do need the additional backpac.
 This adds to the cost of the bundle, plus it means carrying around additional housing accessories to accommodate the backpac.
-Nevertheless, the Hero4 is still a great little camera and given the range of other kit we have, we are not feeling any need to upgrade just yet.
+Nevertheless, the Hero4 is still a good compact camera for travel and given the range of the other kit we have, we are not feeling any need to upgrade just yet.
+In case it ever breaks, we would immediately replace it with the newest GoPro Model (which is the GoPro Hero7 at the moment).

 See the results:

-Our Central America trip was a great opportunity to test the GoPro Hero4 on a number of adventure tours.
-Click through below for some footage of ziplines and canyoning.
+Our Central America trip was a great opportunity to test the GoPro Hero4 on a number of adventure tours and traveling with camera gear.
+Click through below for some footage of zip lines and canyoning.
 If you have a chance to visit Panama or Costa Rica, we definitely recommend checking out some of the amazing adventure day tours you can do there!

 Best drone for noob pilots

 Classed as an entry-level drone, the Spark is smaller, easier to fly, and less costly than most of drones available on the market today.
-It is quick and easy to set up and start flying.
+It is quick and easy to set up and start flying which makes it a good camera for travel photography.
 However, you must register the product with DJI in order to access all of the features and functionality.

 We plumped for the bundle including the additional remote controller which makes flying easier and allows you to use the drone in “sport mode”, ie you can go at racing speeds of up to 50kph (30mph).
 The 12mp camera shoots in 1080p, which is unsatisfactory for professional photographers but absolutely fine for us as noob drone pilots and travellers.
 The gimbal keeps the footage very smooth when it is in the air, with little to no shaking or blurring.